Giraffe Ranch Florida – Why You Should Visit!

 Here I pose on one foot!

 I’ll add that when I arrived, Lex said I was the most “fashionable” person to visit the park.
-A compliment I’ll gladly accept😊 And, in proper Nikki form.
-Despite being way overdressed, which is a norm.
+A compliment I’ll gladly accept😊 And, in proper Nikki form, despite being way overdressed, which is the norm.
 I also busted my butt and flew off the Segway.
 Those who know me well know that I have little balance.

 Technically, it wasn’t my fault (joke…).
-While driving, Elena pointed something out to us, and I looked away vs. forward.
+While driving, Elena pointed something out to us, and I looked away from the road.
 I crashed into the other lady on tour and wound up on the floor.
 Hey, ho, it’s not my first drop tuck and roll, and it won’t be my last.

 This is not a typical guest experience.
 Segways are very safe to navigate and drive.
 I happen to be “that” one person.